-- You can also flame them with a small propane blowtorch, such as the kind of propane torch used for plumbing soldering repairs.
-There are also wand-style propane weed killers with a long handle that allow you to torch weeds from a standing position.
+- Burn away your weeds with a small propane blowtorch, such as the type used for plumbing soldering repairs.
+There are also wand-style propane weed killers with long handles that allow you to torch weeds from a standing position.
 This method can also be used to spot-kill weeds, but take care not to ignite dry grasses.

 - Make a simple spray with 1 quart of vinegar, 1/4 cup of salt and 2 tablespoons of dishwashing detergent.
 Stir it all together until the salt dissolves.
 Add it to a spray bottle and spray directly onto the weeds.
 This works best when there's no rain in the forecast for a couple of days.

 - Of course, you can pull individual weeds.
 Pulling is especially effective for weeds with taproots, such as dandelions.
-This is best done when the soil is good and moist; try watering heavily, then pulling steadily on the weed until it comes out entirely.
+This is best done when the soil is very moist; try watering heavily, then pulling steadily on the weed until it comes out entirely.

 For weeds growing between brick or stone pavers, you can try filling the space with a material like a living ground cover, like thyme or sedum which will crowd out any weeds.
 Or, fill the spaces with shredded bark mulch or pea gravel.
 If the spaces between pavers are very small, look into a product called polymeric sand, which can be swept and watered into the cracks.
 Once dry, this sand forms a barrier that weeds can't grow through.
 Read product labels carefully, as there are some brands of this product that use synthetic binders, and others that use organic binders.
 Buy the organic one, if at all possible.

-Any variety of chemical weed killers will kill weeds growing up through paving materials, but if this is your preferred method, a product containing glyphosate is the best bet.
+Any variety of chemical weed killers will kill weeds growing up through paving materials.
+Many people are concerned about the environmental impact of such chemicals, but if this is your preferred method, a product containing glyphosate is the best bet.
 Several commercial products use this chemical (Round-Up is one of the best known), and among chemical solutions, glyphosate is one of the least toxic, because it is immediately rendered neutral when it comes in contact with soil enzymes.
 Unlike other chemicals, it does not lurk in the soil and is not likely to poison animal life or be stored in plant tissues.
 Be aware, though, that this is a chemical that will kill all plant life it comes in contact with.
 This makes it well suited for treating weeds growing in paver surfaces since it's not likely to contact other plant life.